SekibOmazic/because-tetris/README.md

 ## Overview

+You can check out each of the following branches to see the progress:

 - Step 1: create a basic page with 2 canvas elements, one for the game and one to display next piece.
 Register a mouse listener and render a cell based on mouse position
 - Step 2: draw all 7 pieces.
 Color of the active piece (mouse is over the piece) should be purple.
 In this case the color of the center cell should be green.